This blog post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - OUTSTANDING QUALITY – FREE SOLDIER Waterproof Portable Tarp apply to heavy duty operating, tactical, military, shelter, hunting, fishing, backpacking, traveling, hiking, working, camping and other outdoor adventure etc. Your satisfaction and happy is our pursuit

-- MULTI-FUNCTIONAL: The camping tarp rain fly can be widely used as survival tarp, hammock rain fly, outdoor kitchen cover, simple tent, tent footprint, picnic blanket, ground sheet , instant shade, etc
+- MULTIPLE USES: The rain fly can be widely used as survival tarp, hammock shelter, outdoor kitchen cover, simple tent, tent footprint, ground sheet and instant shade.
+Come with 6 stakes and 6 ropes, you can set up different shapes easily.

 Campsite selection for rain: Choose elevated ground away from low-lying areas that collect runoff, avoid dry creek beds (they fill fast in storms), and look for natural windbreaks like tree clusters on the windward side of your site.